crossbario/txaio-etcd/README.rst

 .. sourcecode:: python

     for i in range(10):
-        client.set('/foo{}'.format(i).encode(), b'woa;)')
+        etcd.set('/foo{}'.format(i).encode(), b'woa;)')

 Note that both keys and values in etcd3 are arbitrary byte strings.

-If you use UTF-8 encoded strings with leading slash or anything else does not matter to etcd3.
-There also is no semantics associated with slashes on sides of etcd3 whatsoever.
-So slash semantics is fully up to an application.
+Whether you use UTF-8 encoded strings with leading slash or anything else does not matter to etcd3.
+Put differently, there is no semantics associated with slashes on sides of etcd3 whatsoever and slash semantics - if any - is fully up to an application.

 Getting keys
 ............